nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 4a1-4a2 are repeated until the command entered is correct.

       Use case resumes from step 5.

 * 7a.
-TutorAid detects a wrongly formatted command to remove a student from a class (e.g. missing fields in the component, typos in the command)
+TutorAid detects an error in the command to remove a student from a class.

     * 7a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.

     * 7a2.
-Tutor re-enters the command with a revised format.
+Tutor re-enters the command.

       Steps 7a1-7a2 are repeated until the command entered is correct.

-      Use case resumes from step 8.

-* 7b.
-TutorAid detects an invalid student/class index number (e.g. a negative index number, a non-integer index number, a non-existent index number)

-    * 7b1.
-TutorAid displays an error message and requests the tutor to re-enter the command.

-    * 7b2.
-Tutor re-enters the command with another student/class index number.

-      Steps 7b1-7b2 are repeated until the command entered is correct.

       Use case resumes from step 8.